Publications

 Nuclear Engineering and Design

 Discharge of sodium coolant into containment from a sodium-cooled fast reactor vessel can occur in the event of a pipe leak or break.
 In this situation, some of the liquid sodium droplets discharged from the coolant system will react with oxygen in the air before reaching the containment.
 This phase of the event is normally termed the sodium spray fire phase.
 Unreacted sodium droplets pool on the containment floor where continued reaction with containment atmospheric oxygen occurs.
 This phase of the event is normally termed the sodium pool fire phase.
 Both phases of these sodium-oxygen reactions (or fires) are important to model because of the heat addition and aerosol generation that occur.
 Any fission products trapped in the sodium coolant may also be released during this progression of events, which if released from containment could pose a health risk to workers and the public.
 The paper describes progress of an international collaborative research in the area of the sodium fire modeling in the sodium-cooled fast reactors between the United States and Japan under the framework of the Civil Nuclear Energy Research and Development Working Group.
 In this collaboration between Sandia National Laboratories and Japan Atomic Energy Agency, the validation basis for and modeling capabilities of sodium spray and pool fires in MELCOR of Sandia National Laboratories and SPHINCS of Japan Atomic Energy Agency are being enhanced.
-Here this study documents MELCOR and SPHINCS sodium pool fire model validation exercises against the JAEA’s sodium pool fire experiments, F7-1 and F7-2.
+This study documents MELCOR and SPHINCS sodium pool fire model validation exercises against the JAEA's sodium pool fire experiments, F7-1 and F7-2.
 The proposed enhancement of the sodium pool fire models in MELCOR through addition of thermal hydraulic and sodium spreading models that enable a better representation of experimental results is also described.

 More Details